Yasmani Grandal Player Props: White Sox vs. Guardians

 Yasmani Grandal At The Plate

-- He has homered in 9.5% of his games this season, and 2.7% of his plate appearances.
+- He has hit a long ball in 9.4% of his games this season, and 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.